KatharinaXeniaKufieta/neighborhoodMap/README.md

     ```

 3. You can obtain the lat, lng and place id from [here](https://google-developers.appspot.com/maps/documentation/utils/geocoder/)
 4. You can search for you favorite default GIF [here](http://giphy.com/).
 I recommend testing the searchTerm as well so it gives you automatic results for gifs that you like.
+You need to use the `http://i.giphy.com/GIPHY_ID.gif` format for the GIF link.
+You can get that link for a Giphy GIF when you go to YOUR_GIF_ON_GIPHY --> Advanced --> Gif download.
 5. Remember that the `query` (for FourSquare) as well as the `searchTerm` (for Giphy) need to be words connected with plus signs and no spaces in between.
 4. To optimize the CSS, JS and HTML files, you need to install [grunt](http://gruntjs.com/installing-grunt), as well as all packages used in **Gruntfile.js**.
 After that optimize the JS, CSS and HTML files with